-Successful ABM initiatives are also based on building genuine relationships with stakeholders and being able to leverage these relationships not only to convert prospects into customers, but also to turn them into brand advocates.
+Successful ABM initiatives are also based on building genuine relationships with stakeholders and being able to leverage these relationships not only to convert prospects into customers but also to turn them into brand advocates.

 Sigster argues that authentic relationship is everything in ABM.
 Unlike traditional marketing where the priority is to push as many leads as possible into the funnel, ABM emphasizes finding the people you really want to engage with.
-That’s where building meaningful relationships comes in.
+That’s where building meaningful relationships come in.

 To be genuine, relationships require focused engagement, not broad touches.
 Outbound channels facilitate the needed one-on-one interaction to start and grow authentic relationships.

 That said, it’s not surprising why emails continue to be a top ABM channel.
 Targeted emails remain the workhorse not only of traditional marketing but ABM as well.

 - 61% of marketers rank emails as the most effective ABM channel.

 - 49% of marketers consider email segmentation a crucial tactic.